Like a lot of other people, President Barack Obama has a New Year’s resolution.

 I was 23 and full of my self as most 23-year-old men are.
 I strived to be sensitive, to be politically correct.
 The wise Lakota who surrounded me would gently smile when I used the words, “Native American.”

 He stepped outside to have a cigarette.
-His uncle died two days later, and I will never forget that conversation.
+We never crossed paths again.

 So here are two pictures.
 One is from 122 years ago; the other is from 1987.